What Colleges Are Open for Tours? Your Guide

 3. Do College Tours Cost Anything?

 Usually, the colleges don’t charge you.
-But you can still see expenses for travelling, food, and sometimes staying the night.
+But you can still see expenses for traveling, food, and sometimes staying the night.
 Plan out your tours and keep note of anything that costs you.

 4. Do Colleges Offer Tours During Summer Vacation?